akka/akka-grpc/docs/src/main/paradox/server/interceptors.md

 Interceptors do not see the unmarshalled request or response messages.
 Errors in a streamed response happen after the response has completed and are not visible to the interceptor.

+A failure from an interceptor is mapped with the default exception mapping of @apidoc[GrpcExceptionHandler$], a custom exception handler given to the service handler does not apply to it.

+The interceptor is called on the connection thread and must not block.
+The request entity is a stream that can only be consumed once, so an interceptor that reads it must not pass the same request to `next`.

 ## Defining an interceptor

 Scala